 It’s best to have carpets, rugs and upholstered furniture professionally cleaned regularly, depending on the level of traffic and the type of use they get.
 If they get mild use, twice a year might suffice.
-But if they get heavier use or are more prone to allergens and/or bacteria, it’s recommended to have them cleaned every few months or even once a month.
+But if they get heavier use, it’s recommended to have them cleaned every few months or even once a month.
 Professional carpet cleaning helps everyone in the office stay healthy and productive.
 And don’t forget any customers and visitors, who will appreciate being in a cleaner, healthier environment as well.

-A recent independent health study found that Chem-Dry’s Hot Carbonating Extraction (HCE) process removes an average of 98% of common allergens from carpets and upholstery and, when a sanitizer is added, 89% of airborne bacteria, improving indoor air quality.
+A recent independent health study found that The Chem-Dry Hot Carbonating Extraction (HCE) process removes an average of 98% of common non-living allergens* from carpets and upholstery, improving indoor air quality.
 Not only will the office carpets look cleaner and smell fresher, but cleaning will also improve the healthfulness of the overall environment, especially for any employees or visitors who suffer from allergies or asthma.

 Air Filtration Systems

 Air quality is especially important for people with asthma and airborne allergy symptoms.
 A lot of people have allergic reactions to tree, grass and weed pollen.
 If your place of work doesn't have an effective air filtration system, these people will suffer the greatest consequences.
 Standard recommended practice is to replace filters at the beginning of each allergy season.
 Keeping the air circulating through the workplace as clean and fresh as possible could make an immediate difference in improving the well-being of everyone in the office.